The Mocking of the Soldiers (vv.27-31)

 38 Then are crucified with him two robbers, one on the right hand and one on the left. v.38 By crucifying the Lord between two malefactors, His enemies were associating Him with evildoers.
 The difference between Jesus and the thieves is summarized best in the words of the repentant thief; “we receive the due reward of our deeds: but this man hath done nothing amiss” (Luke 23:41).
 This indignity was suffered by our blessed Lord until His death.
 This, as Mark 15:28 brings out, was a fulfillment of Isa.
 53:12; “And the scripture was fulfilled, which saith, And he was numbered with the transgressors.”

 39 But the passers-by reviled him, shaking their heads 40 and saying, Thou that destroyest the temple and buildest it in three days, save thyself.
 If thou art Son of God, descend from the cross.
 41 And in like manner the chief priests also, mocking, with the scribes and elders, said, 42 He saved others, himself he cannot save.
 He is King of Israel: let him descend now from the cross, and we will believe on him.
 43 “He trusted upon God; let him save him now if he will have him.”
 [Psa.
 22:8] For he said, I am Son of God.
 44 And the robbers also who had been crucified with him cast the same reproaches on him. vv.39-44 We have three classes here that mock the Lord Jesus: the passers-by, the Jewish leaders, and the thieves.
 Generally speaking, they represent middle, upper, and lowest social class.
 Society united in their mockery of the Son of God, the Messiah of Israel.
 It shows that the human heart is basically the same in every place.
 “All they that see me laugh me to scorn: they shoot out the lip, they shake the head” (Psa.
 22:7).
-Given the opportunity, each one of us would have had our hand it this greatest of all atrocities.
+Given the opportunity, each one of us would have had our hand in this greatest of all atrocities.

-• The passers-by (v.40) would have been Jews from all over Palestine that had come to Judea and were passing through the gate to celebrate the Passover in Jerusalem.
+- The passers-by (v.40) would have been Jews from all over Palestine that had come to Judea and were passing through the gate to celebrate the Passover in Jerusalem.
 Think of that, these ones walked by the true Passover as He hung on the cross, and they shook their heads at Him in mockery.
 The misconstrued statements of our Lord in John 2:19 and Matt 24:2 had gone out over all the country.
 They mocked His power, as He hung there crucified in weakness, and they also mocked His Divinity; “If thou art Son of God, descend from the cross.”

-• The Jewish leaders (vv.41-43) rose even higher in their insults.
+- The Jewish leaders (vv.41-43) rose even higher in their insults.
 Down through history, the worst crimes can often be laid at the feet of false religion.
 They mocked His apparent helplessness in the face of all Jesus had done to help others; “He saved others, himself he cannot save.”
 They mocked His Messiahship, the fact that He claimed to be King of Israel, yet was crucified outside Jerusalem.
 They falsely promised to believe in Him, if He would come down from the cross.
 Finally, they dishonored Him as Son of God.
 What is most awful about this suffering is that they were calling into question His identity as the Son of God, and His eternal relationship to the Father!
 If ever there was love, it was the Father’s love for the Son.
 If ever there was acceptance, it was the Son’s acceptance with the Father.
 If ever there was honor, respect, appreciation, and relationship, it was between the Father and the Son.
 All this was denied and thrown in the face of the suffering Savior.
 As if God would not have His Son!
 And Jesus had to let that mockery stand unanswered, not because it was true – nothing could be further from the truth – but because He had a deeper motive.
 But what suffering that must have caused in His inmost being.
 To me, this insult from the Sanhedrin was the deepest wound that humanity inflicted on His soul, apart from the weight of our sins.
 They quote from Psa.
 22:8, unwittingly fulfilling the voice of the godless mockers.
 But what was the true reason He could not save Himself?
 Because He was not thinking of Himself.
 One hymn (L.F. #257) so beautifully describes the reasons why He could not save Himself; all of which are well supported by scripture.
 “Himself He could not save;” because: He must satisfy the righteous claims of a Holy God, He must stand in our place as our Substitute and our Surety, and because of His love and devotion to His Father.
 That is why He did not save Himself.
 That is why He hung there in silence while the seed of the serpent railed against Him.
 But God be praised, that insult has been answered in the resurrection and glorification of His Son!

-• The robbers (v.44) who were suffering along with the Savior joined in the mockery.
+- The robbers (v.44) who were suffering along with the Savior joined in the mockery.
 They vented their anguish on the blameless One.
 Even degraded criminals insulted Him.
 Jesus went below the lowest of the low, such that He could say; “I am a worm, and no man” (Psa.
 22:6).
 Matthew doesn’t record it, but at some point in the first three hours one of the thieves repented (Luke 23:40-44), rebuked his fellow who continued to rail against Christ, and ultimately received the assurance that after death, he would be with Jesus in Paradise.
 Matthew leaves out those details because he focuses on the testimony to the nation, and their rejection of their Messiah.

 Much of this mockery was inflicted in the form of words.
 Perhaps this is what the writer of Hebrews described as “such contradiction of sinners” (Heb.
 12:3).
 The word contradiction means opposition (‘contra’) through words (‘diction’).